ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="getUserComments"></a>GET

+Gets all user comments for a location.

-Gets all user comments on a location.
+Gets all of the user comments on a film location endpoint, ordered by the time of creation.